Skip to main content

 Per-incident auth

-OpenAI API key passed via WebSocket for each task
+LLM API keys passed via WebSocket for each task

 Network segmentation